SciCompMod/memilio/pycode/README.rst

 * ``memilio-generation``: Contains an automatic generation of model specific binding fies.
 See `generation README <memilio-generation/README.md>`_.

+* ``memilio-plot``: Contains modules and scripts to plot epidemiological or simulation data as returned by other packages of the MEmilio software.
+See `plot README <memilio-plot/README.md>`_.

+* ``memilio-surrogatemodel``: Contains machine learning based surrogate models based on the MEmilio simulation models.
+See `surrogatemodel README <memilio-surrogatemodel/README.md>`_.

 See the corresponding directory for detailed installation and usage instruction.

 We recommend to use a virtual python environment to avoid dependency conflicts with other installed packages.
 On Linux, use the following commands to create and activate a virtual environment in directory called `epi_venv`: